OpenSuSE Man Pages

 j :Justify-Character-Columns toggle

-fied character data.
-If the character data completely fills the
+justified character data.
+If the character data completely

-available column, this command toggle may impact the column
+fills the available column, this command toggle may impact the

 The following commands will also be influenced by the state of the